 EpiPen® contains sodium metabisulphite, which may cause allergic reactions and bronchospasms in those with a history of asthma.

 Epinephrine is the drug of choice for serious allergic reactions and the presence of a sulphite in EpiPen® should not deter you from using EpiPen® in a severe allergic emergency, even if you are sulphite-sensitive.

 In Canada, you can purchase EpiPen® with or without a prescription.

 It is recommended to always carry EpiPen® in the plastic carrier tube provided when it is dispensed at the pharmacy.
-This carrier tube is designed specifically for EpiPen® and protects the device from UVB, accidental discharge, and damage.
-However, EpiPen® will fit in most commercially available carrying cases.
-Please check with manufacturers for updates.
+This carrier tube is designed specifically for EpiPen® and protects the device from UVB rays, accidental discharge, and damage.
+You can also order a free EpiPen® waistpack designed to hold your EpiPen®

 When travelling cross-border, please consult Canada Border Services at 1-800-461-9999 or